-Shine a light on arbitrary detention and torture in Chinese custody
+Shine a light on arbitrary detention, torture and deaths in Chinese custody

-The human rights situation in Tibet has been rapidly deteriorating over the years and the recent death of Tibetan herder Lhamo shortly after being released from Chinese custody is the latest in a long line of cases that call for increased scrutiny.
-We have seen a marked rise in state control over everyday life, an escalation in the criminalization of nonviolent forms of protest, and a heavy crackdown against freedom of expression, association and assembly.
+The human rights situation in Tibet has been rapidly deteriorating over the years and we have seen a marked rise in state control over everyday life, an escalation in the criminalization of nonviolent forms of protest, and a heavy crackdown against freedom of expression, association and assembly.

 Tibetan human rights defenders are systematically labeled as ‘endangering state security’, ‘terrorist’ anti-state or inspired by a ‘separatist agenda’, and their actions immediately suppressed.
 Public displays of support for the Dalai Lama, writing songs that are critical of repressive treatment, calls for political autonomy, or even seeking basic cultural or religious freedom can lead to accusations by China of ‘separatism.’